drewhart/geonomics_docs/sphinx_dir/doc.rst

-If they are, each :py:`Individual`'s genome is modeled as a 2-by-L Numpy array (where 2 is the ploidy, currently fixed at diploidy, and L is genome length) containing 0s and 1s (because Geonomics strictly models diallelic SNPs).
+If they are, each :py:`Individual`'s genome is modeled as a 2-by-L Numpy array (where 2 is the ploidy, currently fixed at diploidy, and L is genome length) containing 0s and 1s (because Geonomics strictly models biallelic SNPs, i.e SNPs with '0'- and '1'-alleles).

 The parameter L, as well as numerous other genomic parameters (including locus-wise starting frequencies of the 1 alleles; locus-wise dominance effects;